ironsource-arc/ci-cd-from-scratch/src/tutorial/1-getting-started/README.md

 # CI/CD from scratch

-At ironSource infra team, we are responsible for developing an automation framework to help test our various products.
+> At ironSource infrastructure team, we are responsible for developing an automation framework to help test our various products.
 Deploying hundreds of microservices across different platforms, cloud providers and on-prem solutions can become a cumbersome task.
 To alleviate the effort of supporting a growing, auto scalable architecture, we had to develop a flexible ci / cd process.
 One that is easily reused and one that its building blocks are easily replaced.
 This tutorial will walk you through all the steps we use to create our CI/CD infrastructure.